Learn how to Shop your Stash (Crafters)

 Why you need to shop your Stash

-Last week I talked about finally getting my hands on the Tim Holtz Stamping Platform and of course I needed some stamps to play with.
-I couldn’t resist ordering some new Tonic Stamps to go with my Stamping Platform, however, I really needed to take stock and learn to Shop my Stash and I am sure you would benefit if you Shop your Stash.
+Last week I finally got my hands on the Tim Holtz Stamping Platform and of course I needed some stamps to play with.
+I couldn’t resist ordering some new Tonic Stamps to go with my Stamping Platform, however, I really needed to take stock and learn to Shop my Stash and I am sure you would benefit if you Shopped your Stash.
 Any crafter (unless they are on a really strict budget) is going to tell you that they can’t resist getting the latest shiny new thing when it is released but how often do we actually look at our back catalogue of goodies.

 Amassing quite a collection